 Unsustainable forest management has caused the destruction and degradation of huge swathes of the native Danube floodplain forests.
 Traditional management practices has focused on maximising wood and pulp production, through large scale clear-cuts, the removal of top soil as well as the planting of hybrid poplars and other non-native tree species.
 A lack of food and shelter in these non-native monocultures means they are unable to support the diversity of species found in native forests.
 Harvested at an age of 20-40 years, these forests are unable to reach maturity.
 Old trees in which woodpeckers and other birds could nest are entirely absent, as well as the dead wood that many insects and fungi rely on.
 The rich native herbs, fungi and trusses of the undergrowth are also unable to re-establish in that time period.

 Humans have severely altered the hydrology of the area and caused significant damage as a result.
 The Danube floodplain habitats rely on healthy rivers and waterbodies as well as periods of flooding and high groundwater levels.
 However, decades of regulating watercourses, construction of dams and draining of flooded areas, has left these unique floodplain habitats in poor condition and a fraction of the size they once were.
-With increase temperatures and decreasing rainfall brought on by the current climate crisis, the future of this unique habitat is at even greater risk.
+With increased temperatures and decreasing rainfall brought on by the current climate crisis, the future of this unique habitat is at even greater risk.

 the team behind the project